June Update Of Adobe XD

 With this release, you can now create and edit linear gradients within vector objects in XD.
-What’s more: you can easily bring in existing gradients from Illustrator with simple copy/paste commands, color stops and all.
-To create a linear gradient, select the object you want to apply the gradient to, open up the color picker, and select “gradient” as the fill type.
-A gradient will appear, based on the existing color of the object.
-You can add, select, move, and delete color stops on the bar at the top of the pop-up to customize your gradient.
-Modify each stop color and transparency using the familiar color picker and appearance controls.
+What’s more: you can easily bring in existing gradients from Illustrator with simple copy/paste commands, colour stops and all.
+To create a linear gradient, select the object you want to apply the gradient to, open up the colour picker, and select “gradient” as the fill type.
+A gradient will appear, based on the existing colour of the object.
+You can add, select, move, and delete colour stops on the bar at the top of the pop-up to customise your gradient.
+Modify each stop colour and transparency using the familiar colour picker and appearance controls.

 Have a great time building beautiful gradients, and share your work with us by tagging it with #MadeWithAdobeXD!

 We introduced layers on Windows last month, and are excited to introduce a follow-up enhancement that will extend the usefulness of the Layers panel: drag and drop.
 You can now change the z-order of the objects on an artboard from within the Layer panel.
 Simply drag and drop layers within the panel, and they will reorder directly on the canvas.
 The drag and drop feature is also a great way of adding new elements into an existing group (shown at 04:42 in our Windows tutorial).
 Let us know what you think of layers and what we can do to make them even more useful by visiting UserVoice.

 With the June release, you can now create different text styles within both area and point text.
 Simply select the portion of text that you want to style differently and then use the property inspector to customise the typeface, size, character spacing, and colour of the selected text.